Skip to main content

 I was recently reminded of the power of these skills by two members for whom it’s relatively easy — talented communicators who accept Consumer Conversations as part of their job as farmers.

-The audience was a small group of my coworkers — the staff of MFB’s Center for Marketing Media & Marketing — our communications division, coincidentally.
+The audience was a small group of my coworkers — the staff of MFB’s Center for Marketing & Media — our communications division, coincidentally.
 If you think that’s an odd audience, think again: As professional communicators working for you, doing our jobs well means translating your vocation into everyday, relatable language those “everyday consumers” can understand.

 But first we need good, communicative farmers to be our credible experts from the agricultural community.
 Last month those experts were a pair of Clinton County farmers raising crops and livestock on the fertile ground outside Fowler.